CanalTP/navitia_image_manager/README.md

   `cd docker_compose/artemis`

-  `docker-compose -f docker-compose-artemis.yml -f docker-compose-configuration.yml -f docker-compose-kirin.yml --x-networking up [-d]`
+  `docker-compose -f docker-compose-artemis.yml -f docker-compose-configuration.yml -f docker-compose-kirin.yml up [-d]`

 It should starts all the differents container.

 if you ran it without the `-d` option, you can stop all container by pressing `ctrl+c`.

 If you have to remove all container:

-  `docker-compose -f docker-compose-artemis.yml -f docker-compose-configuration.yml -f docker-compose-kirin.yml --x-networking rm -f`
+  `docker-compose -f docker-compose-artemis.yml -f docker-compose-configuration.yml -f docker-compose-kirin.yml rm -f`

 ### Install navitia